Colin J. McInnes

-He was previously a lecturer in the Department of War Studies, The Royal Military Academy Sandhurst; Visiting Research Fellow at King's College London; and Special Adviser to the House of Commons Defence Committee.
-He was also Chair of the British International Studies Association; a member of the ESRC's Strategic Research Board and International Advisory Committee; member of WHO's expert group on Global Health Diplomacy; and Director of the UK Research Councils' Security Research Forum.
-From 2007-2018 he held the UNESCO Chair in HIV/AIDS, reflecting his research interests at that time.
-In 2019 he was a Consultant to the World Health Organisation, developing their framework for civil-military collaboration in health emergencies.
-He recently advised Public Health Wales on its development of an international health strategy, and the InterAction Council (a group of over 40 former Presidents and Prime Ministers) on global health issues.
+He was previously a lecturer in the Department of War Studies, The Royal Military Academy Sandhurst; visiting research fellow at King's College London; and special adviser to the House of Commons Defence Committee.
+He was also chair of the British International Studies Association; a member of the ESRC's strategic research board and international advisory committee; member of WHO's expert group on Global Health Diplomacy; and director of the UK Research Councils' Security Research Forum.
+From 2007 to 2018 he held the UNESCO Chair in HIV/AIDS, reflecting his research interests at that time.
+In 2019 he was a consultant to the World Health Organization, developing their framework for civil-military collaboration in health emergencies.
+He recently advised Public Health Wales on its development of an international health strategy, and the InterAction Council (a group of over 40 former presidents and prime ministers) on global health issues.
 He was on the REF 2014 Politics and International Studies panel and is on the REF 2021 panel for both the criteria and assessment stage as well as being an interdisciplinary panel member.

 Research

 Colin McInnes’ research currently focuses on global health politics, and especially the role of militaries in health crises.
 He has published widely on the security implications of HIV/AIDS, on health and foreign policy, on global health security, and on global health governance.
 His more recent research addressed the use of social media during health crises, and the nature of risk in global health.
-He is the co-editor of the 'Oxford Handbook on Global Health Politics' (2020).
+He is the co-editor of the Oxford Handbook on Global Health Politics (2020).